API Reference#

 list_of_path_or_analyzer (

-bool) – IfTrue, concatenate all amplitudes into a single array.
+bool) – IfTrue, concatenate all per-session amplitude arrays into a single 1-D array.
+IfFalse(default), return a list with one array per session.verbose (

 - Returns: